Skip to content

 The kernel doesn't know any details of the connected device as there isn't a defined way for it to do that; it only knows how to transmit data over that serial line.

-To accomodate this the TTY interface in the kernel allows for some basic stream operations such as line-buffering and canonicalization of unix newlines to carriage-return-line-feed as was needed for printer style output to correctly move to the first column and move down a line.
+To accommodate this the TTY interface in the kernel allows for some basic stream operations such as line-buffering and canonicalization of unix newlines to carriage-return-line-feed as was needed for printer style output to correctly move to the first column and move down a line.

 Shell